Large-Scale Maintenance and Unit Commitment: A Decentralized Subgradient Approach: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper we develop a decentralized, multithreaded framework for the joint CBM and operational problem designed for large scale power systems.
 Our solution involves, decomposing a given power network topology into multiple regions and using ADMM to formulate a joint optimization model.
-Such a formulation based on decentralization, allows preservation regional data privacy.
+Such a formulation based on decentralization, allows preservation of regional data privacy.
 We solve the optimization model in a decentralized manner wherein each region holds its own local subproblem and cooperates with its neighbors by exchanging flow estimates.
 We further leverage multithreading at every regional subproblem to bolster the computational efficiency of our solution.
-We demonstrate the convergence of our algorithm based on experiments on the large scale IEEE 3012 bus case incorporating varying degrees of region decompositions.
-The results demonstrate that our decentralized algorithm can provide good solution quality, scalability and efficiency with full privacy of sensor data while being robust to varying problem complexities.
-As part of our future work, we intend to explore computational efficiency stemming from an asynchronous model of operation as well as integrating differential privacy for consensus.